 Sales of companion animals from pet stores

 The BC SPCA is opposed to the breeding, transport, confinement and sale of companion animals where their welfare and socialization are likely to be compromised.
-The Society encourages pet stores to implement an adoption model that allows homeless companion animals to experience the Five Freedoms at all stages of rehoming.
+The Society encourages pet stores to partner with a shelter or rescue organization to implement an adoption model that prioritizes animal welfare throughout the rehoming process, and includes an assessment of the suitability of potential guardians prior to adoption.

 Companion animal regulations